 As part of DCI's efforts to "build a new field" (of blockchain and cryptocurrency technology), and as part of my personal interest in paradigm shifts, I recently read The Structure of Scientific Revolutions by Thomas S. Kuhn.
 (It popularized the term "paradigm shift"!)
 In this book, Kuhn examines the history of science to understand how new scientific fields (and their associated paradigms) are created.
 In other words, the process of paradigm-nature fit.
-Read on to learn about: the definition of paradigms, how they're created, and how they map them onto political revolutions!
+Read on to learn about: the definition of paradigms, how they're created, and how they map onto political revolutions!

 What is a Paradigm?